Fast Pair FAQ

 Each device must have an entry.

-Only one device from this group must be certified, all other devices only require a self-test report to be sent to Google.
+Only one device from this group must be certified, all other devices in the Series are approved when the certification is complete.
+When updating device software or firmware, only one Self-Test Report needs to be submitted to Google.

 How should any custom testing steps be shared with 3rd Party Labs?